-Lab component for Biology 111 lecture.
-Laboratory three hours a week.
+Lab component for Biology 1 lecture.

 An introduction to the living organism emphasizing the structure and function of the cell and genetics.
 This course is designed for Biology majors and minors.

 Credits, 3 sem. hrs.
 Corequisite/Prerequisite BIO 110 Lecture/Lab/Field/Meeting: Lecture three hours a week.